 No brand reflects higher quality education than Stanford University.
 No region connotes innovation more than Silicon Valley.
 Perhaps it was fitting that when Dr. Mark Welton, Chief of Staff, Stanford Health Care, was in search of conflict resolution training, he chose to introduce a pilot project to teach mediation and leadership competency to the heads of physicians and nurses at Stanford University Hospital and the affiliated Lucile Packard Children’s Hospital in Palo Alto, California.

-Mediation competency training is the brainchild of Dr. Mario Patera, a licensed psychotherapist, and his wife and co trainer, Ms. Ulrike Gamm, an expert in organizational development from Vienna, Austria.
+Mediation competency training is the brainchild of Dr. Mario Patera, a licensed psychotherapist, and his wife and co-trainer, Ms. Ulrike Gamm, an expert in organizational development from Vienna, Austria.
 Although Dr. Patera and Ms. Gamm have been teaching mediation competency throughout Europe to midsize and large business organizations, the Stanford project represented their first attempt to introduce this unique program to the United States.
-To help bridge the cultural divide and draw on my skills in mediation training, I was invited to assist their efforts to introduce this new paradigm at Stanford.
+To help bridge the cultural divide and draw on my skills in mediation training, I was invited to assist in their efforts to introduce this new paradigm at Stanford.

-What the program has taught us
+What the Mediation Competency program has taught us

 We introduced this training to Stanford in October, 2014 with a pilot group of twenty physicians and nurses selected by Dr. Welton.
 We held our breath as we waited to see what reaction would evolve from a group of highly trained professionals in the medical field.
 The results were nothing short of amazing.
-Following moments of deep emotional reflection and insight, many of the participants suggested that it was the best training they had ever attended.
+After moments of deep emotional reflection and insight, many participants suggested it was the best training they had ever attended.
 Still others asked how these important lessons could be scaled for staff in the two hospitals.
 We were off and running.